AXA Health Plan, our expert review

 This means they will be covered if you haven’t needed treatment or advice during the moratorium period, or if the cancer goes into full remission for a period of two continuous years.

 The AXA Health Plan has a blanket exclusion for any cancer you may have suffered at any point in your life, which is a significant drawback.
-It is out of step with the rest of the industry and may make this policy less suitable for cancer survivors.
+For instance, you might have had cancer as a child, and it has been resolved for 20 years, but it will still be excluded.
+It is out of step with the rest of the industry and may make the AXA Health Plan less suitable for cancer survivors.

 6. Mental health cover is unavailable to those with a history of mental illness